Get The Help You Need (504) 586-5200

 Women who have suffered a traumatic birthing experience may develop post-traumatic stress disorder, or postnatal PTSD.
 According to the Baby Centre, symptoms might include dramatic flashbacks of the delivery, trouble sleeping, intense mood swings, and an overwhelming fear that you will experience similar trauma should you ever become pregnant again.

 If you received substandard care during delivery and your baby suffered an injury as a result, you may have a valid malpractice claim.
-Turn to The Bowling Christiansen Law Firm to discuss your situation with a seasoned attorney who can guide you through every step of the claims process.
+Turn to The Bowling Law Firm to discuss your situation with a seasoned attorney who can guide you through every step of the claims process.

 David A. Bowling has more than 30 years of trial experience.
 Call (504) 586-5200 to schedule an initial consultation with a birth injury lawyer in New Orleans.